 Ethical investment advisors

 This sort of investment strategy is also common to an ethical investment advisor.
-He or she is highly regulated and in order not to contravene the rules, they may decide only to advising shares that are in the FTSE 100, for example.
+He or she is highly regulated and in order not to contravene the rules, they may decide only to advise shares that are in the FTSE 100, for example.
 Again, if there are no clear choices on what to invest in that does some good, the ethical investment advisor may come down on suggestions that do the least harm: hardly a progressive ethical investment approach.

 In general, ethical investment funds and advisors are likely to deliver only a mildly ethical investing options.